 Est-ce-que ce siège est pris?
 Is this seat taken?

 However, it is considered inelegant.
-During your French lesson, your teacher might insist you use reversal instead.
+During your French lessons, your teacher might insist you use reversal instead.

 The more elegant solution is to reverse subject and predicate, putting the verb at the beginning of the sentence and hyphenating the subject-verb group: